 How we do it

 It all starts with you telling us how your day unfolds, where you need support and what can make life better.
 This is known as a 'needs assessment'.
 This means getting to know you, understanding you and enabling you to decide on how we support you.
-We can help you access a range of Ministry of Health supports and services and we can talk about your other needs too.
+We can help you access a range of Whaikaha - Ministry of Disabled People supports and services and we can talk about your other needs too.
 Together we’ll create a pathway towards the best life possible for you.
 Send a referral now so we can start our journey together.

 Our connectors/kaitūhono with Prime Minister Chris Hipkins at Mangere